Starr King UU Church Chronology

 2001: Many new social activities began to fill the calendar: picnics, parties, caroling, improvisational theater, hikes.
 Forty-five children were enrolled in seven levels of Religious Education.
 A Growth Management Task Force began work on a strategic plan to grow the church to mid-size.
 Major grounds enhancement began.

-2002: The church approved a Mission Statement, obtained an audio system, and developed email capabilities, internet access, and created a website.
+2002: The church approved a Mission Statement, obtained an audio system, got on the internet, and created a website.
 Cottages and the tool shed were added.

-2008: The church’s policies and procedures had multiplied over the years without much order, so volunteers consolidated them into a single manual.
-The church committed to becoming a certified Green Sanctuary, and moved toward increasing the church’s green practices.
+2008: The church committed to becoming a certified Green Sanctuary, and moved toward increasing the church’s green practices.
 Volunteers replaced water-intensive plants and installed drip lines and a compost bin.
-Pledge commitments were $126,000.
-Delivery of the church newsletter, The Flaming Chalice, mostly migrated from snail mail to e-mail.
 Podcasts of Sunday sermons were initiated.
 After much discussion, the congregation agreed on plans for the building addition, to include a new office complex, Fellowship Hall, restrooms, expanded kitchen, and entryway.

-2010: Reverend Katie officiated over the building rededication.
-Everyone was grateful.
-Pledge commitments were a little under $127,000.
-The Membership Roster included 132 individuals.
-The congregation celebrated Reverend Katie’s first 10 years serving the church.
+2010: Reverend Katie officiated over the building rededication and the congregation celebrated her first 10 years serving the church.

 2011: Through a combination of writing grants, creative financing, personal contributions, and labor, volunteers provided a new sound system and cabinet; energy efficient windows in the sanctuary; insulation, drywall, and paint throughout the sanctuary; and new carpeting.
 Other volunteers relocated the children’s playground to the patio south of the sanctuary.
-The new Communications Committee updated the church logo, moved the website to a new platform, brought to the church an online email management service and Facebook, and moved the church Policies and Procedures and official Minutes to online storage from which they are linked to this website.
-Thanks to several years of work by still other volunteers, the church became a certified Green Sanctuary and registered as a Certified Wildlife Habitat.
-Unitarian House was demolished and many old records and keepsakes discarded, but the arbor supporting the much loved wisteria was saved.
+The new Communications Committee updated the church logo, moved the website to a new platform, brought to the church an online email management service and Facebook.
+The church became a certified Green Sanctuary and registered as a Certified Wildlife Habitat.
+Unitarian House was demolished, but the arbor supporting the much loved wisteria was saved.

 2012: Having forgotten the 1995 resolution, the church again voted to change its name to Starr King Unitarian Universalist Church, and this time took the necessary steps with the Secretary of State to legalize the name change.
-A Board Manual was created to more fully describe the responsibilities of the members of the Board of Trustees, removing the detailed job descriptions from the Bylaws.
-Podcasts of services were made available via the church website.
 An online discussion board, StarrKingSPARK, was made available to church members.

 2013: In place of a previous 5 year vision statement, the church adopted a document named “Our Commitment” which was intended to rationalize and focus our various activities, and highlight areas in need of greater emphasis.
 At the annual meeting, the congregation resolved to focus on leadership development and, once again, on membership growth.

-2014: Reverend Katie announced her intention to move on after 15 years of service to the church, and departed at the beginning of summer.
-The children’s playground equipment was replaced, dedicated, and celebrated.
+2014: Reverend Katie announced her intention to move on after 15 years of service to the church.
+The children’s playground equipment was replaced and dedicated.
 A church database was added to maintain and make available information about church members, friends, and visitors.
-Pledges totaled about $140,000.
-In the autumn, the church began a two-year interim process under the warm and gentle leadership of Reverend Joy Atkinson, an experienced Interim Minister.
+The church began a two-year interim process under the warm leadership of Reverend Joy Atkinson, an experienced Interim Minister.

 2016: In response to local incidents of anti-Muslim activity, we joined the newly invigorated Eden Area Interfaith Alliance (EAIC).
-We moved to a new, UUA-provided web platform.
 A new Safety Subcommittee within was formed within the Pastoral Care Committee to focus on security, safety, and emergency training.
 The Doug Sprague Memorial Library was established, and Doug’s name was added to the Little Library to honor his many contributions to the church.
-The name of the Memorial and Endowment Fund was changed to add the name of Bill Schwab to honor the work he did in establishing and growing the fund.
-Most exciting, the Rev. Dr. Maria Cristina Vlassidis Burgoa began serving as our minister in September, bringing new energy, ideas, emotion, and goals.
-She quickly added more Latin-American themes to our services, and brought a wealth of knowledge from her own life experiences.
-The many people who attended her impromptu service after Donald Trump became the President-Elect won’t soon forget the release of emotions allowed by that service.